 APT groups are often named with a number (e.g. APT 2) or with an adjective followed by an animal name.
 The chosen animal will be tied to the APT’s country of origin.
 For example, Chinese APT groups will often have the word “panda” in their name (Gothic Panda, Aurora Panda) while Russian APT group names will incorporate the word “bear” (Venomous Bear, Cozy Bear).
 Some groups are also called after the malware strain they use in their attacks (e.g. Turla).

 The goals of various APT groups are different and historically are very diverse.
 One goal may be espionage and information gathering.
-For example, Energetic Bear (aka Dragonfly), an APT group that is believed to be of a Russian origin, was detected several times in the networks of critical infrastructure vendors such as a power plant in Ukraine and an Aerospace vendor in the UK.
-Although the presence in the network could’ve been used to harm the victims, it seems that the goal of EnergeticBear was just to be present and gather the information that the operating state requires (although the gathered information may later be used for a future attack).
+For example, Energetic Bear (aka Dragonfly), an APT group that is believed to be of Russian origin, was detected several times in the networks of critical infrastructure vendors such as a power plant in Ukraine and an Aerospace vendor in the UK.
+Although the presence in the target network could’ve been used to harm the victims, it seems that the goal of EnergeticBear was just to be present and gather the information that the operating state requires (although the gathered information may later be used for a future attack).

 Another goal may be to inflict damage on the target.
 For instance, the computer worm Stuxnet that was allegedly created by the Israeli Unit 8200 in cooperation with the US Equation Group (which is believed to be part of the NSA).
 The worm was delivered with a malicious USB stick and spread to Siemens industrial control systems.
 The attack was successful in slowing down Iran’s nuclear program, reportedly ruining a fifth of Iran’s nuclear centrifuges.